Kreusada/Kreusada-Cogs/docs/cog_ram.rst

 **Description**

-Displays your client's RAM usage as a percentage, as well as scaled.
+Displays your client's RAM usage as a percentage, and scaled.

 ----------------------
 Additional Information